 (Erythema Infectiosum; Parvovirus B19; Slapped Cheek Disease)

-Fifth disease is a viral infection common in children.
-The infection results in a mild rash on the face, trunk, and limbs.
+Fifth disease is a viral infection that most often happens in children.
+The infection can cause a mild rash on the face, trunk, and limbs.

 Fifth disease is caused by a virus called parvovirus B19.
-About half of all adults have been infected with this virus at some time.
+About half of all adults have been infected with this virus at some time in their life.

 The parvovirus is found in saliva, sputum coughed up from the lungs, and nasal mucus.
 It is usually spread from person to person through contact with those fluids.